giresse19/rate_limiter_challenge/Readme.md

 * provides logging for the whole server application.

 ### test/rateLimiterTest.js
-* Contains a simple end-to-end test for rate limiting.
+* Contains a simple end-to-end test for rate limiting with different API end-points.

 ### test/utils/callApi.js
-* Calls an endpoint one time more than limit for development ENV.
+* utility functions used by `rateLimiterTest`